shenckens/Enrich-CPnet/README.md

 ### JSON example

-Every .json is formatted according to the example below.
+Every .json must be formatted according to the example below.

 ```